Rchardon/RebirthItemTracker/README.md

 RebirthItemTracker
 ==================
+This tracker is following Hyphen-ated's work as he doesn't have time anymore to work on it.

 This uses the `log.txt` file to track item pickups in The Binding of Isaac: Rebirth, Afterbirth, Afterbirth+, Repentance and Antibirth.

-The game's built-in item tracker only shows 10 items and the pause screen items are hard to read, so this program offers a more powerful alternative.
+The game's built-in item tracker only shows 10 items (on AB+ and downwards) and the pause screen items are hard to read, so this program offers a more powerful alternative.
 This is particularly useful for streamers, so their viewers can see their items, but can be used by anyone.